advanced-cropper/vue-advanced-cropper/example/docs/guides/recipes.md

 <upload-example></upload-example>

 ::: tip Notice!
 [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) is used in the example below.
-Ensure that browsers that you support can handle it or you use the corresponding polyfill.
+Ensure that browsers that you support can fully handle it or use the corresponding polyfill.
 :::

 ```js